omarreis/vsop2013/README.md

 * Planet data tests.
 * binary data file utility.
 * N-to-N gravity integration by leapfrog method
-* app "PlanetFun" ( 3d  simulation )
+* Firemonkey application "PlanetFun" ( a 4d  simulation with augmented reality )

 # VSOP2013 for Delphi

-VSOP 2013 (French: Variat Fortran code and dataions Séculaires des Orbites Planétaires) is a high precision planetary position mathematical model, by G. FRANCO Fortran code and dataU & J.-L. SIMON (MAY 2013)
+VSOP 2013 (Variations Séculaires des Orbites Planétaires) is a high precision planetary position model by G. FRANCOU & J.-L. SIMON - may 2013 )

-This is a Delphi port of original Fortran code by the theory authors.
+This repo contains a Delphi Pascal port of original Fortran code by the theory authors.

-It is a large set of tables of  Chebyshev polynomial coeficients.
-VSOP2013 Algorithm uses clever indexing to manage a large number of tables of Doubles, while keeping data file sizes minimum.
+VSOP2013 calculation machinery uses Chebyshev polynomials to find position and speed of the 9 planets at a certain time.
+Algorithm uses optimized indexing to manage a large number of tables of Double coeficients, while keeping file sizes minimum.

 Tested with D10.3.3, D10.4 on Win32, iOS and Android.
 Tests are for Firemonkey, but should work with VCL and console app as well.

 VSOP 2013 original Fortran code and data files can be found at: